Tony and Renee Marlon Professorship

 Her research foci are lifestyle behaviors, health disparities, chronic illness and self-management.
 Inouye is currently conducting an international research project on diet and exercise in Thailand.

 Inouye has been the principal investigator of four NIH grants:

-- The Center for 'Ohana (family) and Self-Management of Chronic Illnesses to advance knowledge in the field of 'ohana self-management to improve health-related quality of life and reduce health disparities in ethnically diverse populations with chronic illnesses.
+- A P20 to establish the Center for 'Ohana (family) and Self-Management of Chronic Illnesses to advance knowledge in the field of 'ohana self-management to improve health- related quality of life and reduce health disparities in ethnically diverse populations with chronic illnesses.

-- The Office of Research Development to enhance faculty opportunities to secure funding for and conduct collaborative biomedical and behavioral research and engage in research training for faculty and students.
+- A G11 grant to establish the Office of Research Development to enhance faculty opportunities to secure funding for and conduct collaborative biomedical and behavioral research and engage in research training for faculty and students.

-She also served as principal investigator (PI) of a Health Resources and Services Administration (HRSA) grant for the first on-line PhD program at University of Hawaii at Manoa; PI of a Fogarty International grant; co-investigator of a Tri-Service grant for use of technology by military public health nurses to prevent child abuse; Core-Co-Director for Community Research Training and Education of a RCMI Multidisciplinary and Translational Research Infrastructure Expansion grant; and faculty mentor of NIH supported Minority Access to Research Careers and the Maternal Child Health-LEND grants.
+She also served as principal investigator (PI) of a Health Resources and Services Administration (HRSA) grant for the first on-line PhD program at University of Hawaii at Manoa; PI of a Fogarty International grant; co-investigator of a Tri-Service grant for use of technology by military public health nurses to prevent child abuse; Core-Co-Director for Community Research Training and Education of a RCMI Multidisciplinary and Translational Research Infrastructure Expansion grant; Director of Clinical Research, Education, Mentoring and Career Development Key Core Activity, as part of the $20.3 million Clinical Translational Research Infrastructure Network infrastructure grant from the NIH; faculty mentor of NIH supported Minority Access to Research Careers; and faculty on a Maternal Child Health-LEND grant.